 Isn’t this a highly conducive environment for any SAAS startup keen on creating solutions that rely on the power of smartphones in the hands of a common Indian?
-Now, top this up with low IT penetration among Indian businesses; rapid digitisation of key business processes; clear need for human resource efficiencies; high acceptance and low costs for cloud technologies and tighter government compliance; one has the perfect recipe for enterprise SAAS software, both generics and industry specifics.
+Now, top this up with low IT penetration among Indian businesses; rapid digitisation of key business processes; clear need for human resource efficiencies; high acceptance and low costs for cloud technologies and tighter government compliance; one has the perfect recipe for enterprise SAAS software, both generics (or horizontal) and industry specifics (vertical-focused).
 All a startup has to do is put together a small IT team, manage a few hundred users, offer a competitive monthly SAAS fees and boom…….you have a perpetual revenue generating business.

 But hang on, doesn’t this sound “too good to be true”.
 And if the opportunity is so lucrative, every tech entrepreneur in the country should have jumped onto it already.
 Lets look at the missing pieces of the puzzle: